Motif In Film Explained (With Examples)

 american honey 14

-Basically, the whole Matrix trilogy is one big metaphor – and everything that recurs throughout the three films works to further that metaphor through motif.
+The Matrix quadrilogy is one big metaphor – and everything that recurs throughout the four films works to further that metaphor through motif.

-Whether it be the recurring dialogue about free will vs. destiny, the symbolism of replicating selves personified through Agent Smith, or the green filter overlaying everything inside the matrix world, The Matrix films, especially the first one, is a masterclass in motif.
+Whether it be the recurring dialogue about free will vs. destiny, the red and the blue pill, the character and ship names, the symbolism of replicating selves personified through Agent Smith, or the green filter overlaying everything inside the matrix world, The Matrix films, especially the first one, is a masterclass in motif.

 Oh, and here’s a fun twist – if you didn’t know, The Wachowski siblings also used identity-shifting motifs to hint at their trans-identities long before they transitioned publicly.

-When setting out to create your film, whether you are writing the story yourself or translating someone else’s script through cinematography or directing, think about how you can hide the thematic ideas at play in your story with visual, sensory, or auditory motifs.
+When setting out to create your film, think about how you can hide the thematic ideas at play in your story with visual, sensory, or auditory motifs.

 Ask yourself these three questions:

-1. In each scene, is there a way to show something important to the story without saying it aloud?
+1. In each scene, is there a way to show something meaningful to the story without saying it aloud?

 2. Is there a recurring visual you can use to demonstrate character growth?

-3. Is there an object you can hide in the frame or color you can drape the scene in that will indicate something about the character’s subconscious journey or emotions driving the story?
+3. Is there an object you can hide in the frame or color in which you can drape the scene that will indicate something about the character’s subconscious journey or emotions driving the story?

-I like to think about Ernest Hemmingway’s iceberg theory – think of your storytelling as showing only 10% of the story above the surface – just the details – while 90% of it is beneath the surface, told through the imagery, symbolism, and motifs present throughout the film.
+I like to think about Ernest Hemmingway’s iceberg theory – think of your storytelling as showing only 10% of the story above the surface – just the details – while 90% is beneath the surface, told through imagery, symbolism, and motifs throughout the film.

-That implicit meaning behind your story can be told through the motifs you layer throughout your film, leaving the audience to do the work of putting it together themselves.
+The implicit meaning behind your story can be told through the motifs you layer throughout your film, leaving the audience to do the work of putting it together.

-This is what makes great works so fun to rewatch – there’s so much there under the surface just waiting to be discovered!
+This makes great works so fun to rewatch – there’s so much under the surface just waiting to be discovered!

 Grant Harvey is a freelance writer, screenwriter, and filmmaker based out of Los Angeles.
 When he’s not working on his own feature-length screenplays and television pilots, Grant uses his passion and experience in film and videography to help others learn the tools, strategies, and equipment needed to create high-quality videos as a filmmaker of any skill level.